ibm-cloud-docs/databases-for-postgresql/ts-performance-troubleshooting.md

 | (5 rows)  |    | |  |        |           |                |         |
 {: caption="Result from time-consuming query statement" caption-side="bottom"}

-This query tracks the execution statistics of SQL statements and provides the following information:
+The query tracks the execution statistics of SQL statements and provides the following information:

 * Shows the 25 queries that took the most time in total to run
 * Displays who ran the query, on which database, and a preview of the query